HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 ## 1. Introduction

-I was inspired to create this project when I prepared macOS installers (from Mac OS X Tiger 10.4 to macOS Sequoia 15) in an external hard drive and wanted to test these installers to see if they worked properly.
-I tried recent versions of macOS on my daily hackintosh [HP Z640](https://github.com/HJebbour/HP-Z640-Hackintosh/), but it only supports OS X El Capitan 10.11 and above.
-I had an older machine (Core 2 Quad Kentsfield) but only managed to get as far as OS X Mountain Lion.
-I still wanted to test old Mac OS X (Tiger-Lion), and then I found this [repo](https://github.com/b00t0x/MSI-Z97M-Hackintosh-every-macOS/) about running all Intel-based macOS releases on a single computer, it motivated me to do the same thing because I thought of another computer I have, HP ProDesk 400 G1 (Haswell).
-From here on the real fun starts, I needed to build a hackintosh capable of running all Intel-based macOS versions from Mac OS X Tiger 10.4 to macOS Sequoia 15 with **ONE** EFI folder allowing all Intel versions of macOS to be run on the same computer.
+I was inspired to create this project while preparing macOS installers, from **Mac OS X Tiger 10.4** to **macOS Tahoe 26**, on an external hard drive.
+I wanted to test each installer and make sure they worked properly.

+I first tested recent versions of macOS on my daily Hackintosh, the [HP Z640](https://github.com/HJebbour/HP-Z640-Hackintosh/), but that system only supports **OS X El Capitan 10.11 and newer**.
+I also had an older Core 2 Quad Kentsfield machine, but I only managed to get it running up to **OS X Mountain Lion 10.8**.

+I still wanted to test older Mac OS X versions, especially **Tiger through Lion**, and then I found this [repository](https://github.com/b00t0x/MSI-Z97M-Hackintosh-every-macOS/) about running all Intel-based macOS releases on a single computer.
+That project motivated me to try something similar, especially after realizing that I had another suitable machine available: an **HP ProDesk 400 G1** based on Haswell hardware.

+From that point, the real fun began.
+The goal was to build a Hackintosh capable of running every Intel-based Mac OS X and macOS version, from **Mac OS X Tiger 10.4** to **macOS Tahoe 26**, using **one single EFI folder** that allows all supported Intel macOS versions to boot on the same computer.

+Please note that **macOS Tahoe 26 support is currently limited**, especially regarding GPU acceleration.
+At the time of this update, **OpenCore Legacy Patcher has not yet been updated to fully support macOS Tahoe**, so graphics acceleration will not work until OCLP team release an update that supports macOS Tahoe.

-This hackintosh is one of the most powerful Mac OS X Tiger computers, since version 10.4.4 was released in 2006 (initial Intel release) way before this hardware (2013).
-I've noticed that Mac OS X versions 10.6 and earlier are very snappy and responsive, and I miss the feel of the old Mac OS X and the Aqua theme.
+This Hackintosh is also one of the most powerful machines capable of running **Mac OS X Tiger**, especially considering that version **10.4.4**, the first Intel release, was introduced in 2006, long before this 2013-era hardware existed.
+I noticed that Mac OS X 10.6 and earlier feel especially snappy and responsive on this system, and using them again reminded me how much I miss the classic Mac OS X experience and the Aqua interface.

 </br>